 - Facebook newsfeed (desktop or mobile)

 - Facebook audience networks

 Facebook charges on a cost per 1000 impressions method.
 While with Google charges on a cost per click method.

 Businesses organically attract audiences on Facebook by having Facebook pages.
 Either by personal advertising or by others promoting their pages via Facebook. (brand communities)

 Google requires businesses to be listed by Google in rank of relevance to the user on Google Search.
 This is considered ‘Pull Marketing’ where a person has to search for a business, in order for that business to appear.
-For example, if you type in ‘Plumbers Sydney’, then they will pick a company that best relates to what they are looking for, like the ‘Yellow Pages’ of online marketing.
+For example, if you type in ‘Plumbers Sydney’, then Google will pick a company that best relates to what they are looking for, based on how valuable Google considers that company to be with providing correct information to the marketplace.
+It is like the ‘Yellow Pages’ of online marketing.